Frequently Asked Questions !

 When a class action is settled, the Court resolves the issues in the lawsuit for all class members at once and approves a settlement that is for the benefit for all of the class members.

-The National Regulator for Compulsory Specifications (“NRCS”) found that the class vehicles sold in South Africa complied with the applicable emission regulations.
+The National Regulator for Compulsory Specifications (“NRCS”) found that the class vehicles sold in South Africa complied with the applicable compulsory specifications and emission regulations.

-Volkswagen has accordingly denied any liability for the allegations in the lawsuit and any wrongdoing.
 As part of the Volkswagen Group's commitment to resolving historic diesel emissions related litigation, Volkswagen of South Africa has entered into a class action settlement agreement to resolve the claims.
-Any payment is made as a gesture of goodwill for the purposes of certainty, commercial expediency and to avoid further legal costs.

 Spot Settlements is an independent company that has been appointed jointly by agreement between the parties to the Settlement and confirmed by the High Court of South Africa (Gauteng Division, Johannesburg) to act as the official Settlement Administrator for the notice and claims program for the VW EA189 Diesel Settlement in South Africa.
 Spot Settlements is unrelated to the parties in the lawsuit.